sozu-proxy/sozu/doc/how_to_use.md

 # How to use Sōzu

-> Before a deep dive in the configuration part of the proxy, you should take a look at the [getting start](./getting_started.md) if you haven't done it yet.
+> Before a deep dive in the configuration part of the proxy, you should take a look at the [getting started documentation](./getting_started.md) if you haven't done it yet.

 ## Configuration file